borland502/vite-electron-builder/README.md

 ### Packages with building tools:

 - [`packages/integrate-renderer`](packages/integrate-renderer) - A helper package that is not included in the runtime.
-  It is used in `npm run init` to configure a new interface package.
+  It is used in `bun run init` to configure a new interface package.
 - [`packages/electron-versions`](packages/electron-versions) - A set of helper functions to get the versions of internal components bundled within Electron.

 ### Packages with app logic: